Gourang97/Causal-Variational-Autoencoders/README.md

 ## Abstract

 In this project we refractored the provided program for Causal Variational AutoEncoders such that there is a causal relationship between the latent variables as mentioned in the dSprites dataset.
 Once retained, we will apply various conditioning and interventions to elements of the program and have that generate a new image that reflects the applied intervention.
-We aim to apply COUNTERFACTUAL (Twin World Concept) queries on our dataset and observe whether the reconstruction of CVAE works appropriately.
+We aim to apply Counterfactual (Twin World Concept) queries on our dataset and observe whether the reconstruction of CVAE works appropriately.

 [See video abstract](https://github.com/Gourang97/CausalML_VAE/blob/master/Tutorial/First.mov)
 [Presentation](https://github.com/Gourang97/CausalML_VAE/blob/master/Tutorial/Presentation1.ppt)